-Starting in 2019, we have formulated a new mid-term business plan, “IBI 21” (Innovation Beyond Imagination), with a vision of becoming a top innovator in the healthcare industry by realizing advanced and sustainable patient-centric healthcare.
-In doing so, our basic policy is to strive for the mutual development of Chugai and society.
+In 2019, Chugai declared that it would work toward becoming a top innovator in the healthcare industry to realize advanced and sustainable patient-centric healthcare.
+In doing so, our basic policy is to strive for the creation of shared value for Chugai and society.